Curling Burned Rocks Rules

 When a stone is accidentally removed from play, someone on either team may notice it.
 If someone notices a stone was accidentally removed from play, they should notify their skip immediately.
 Then, the skips will figure out its prior location on the sheet.
 Usually, the skip/team that was inconvenienced by the mistake will propose a location of where they think it should be placed, and the opposing team's skip either agrees or suggests a spot that they believe was closer to where the stone would have been.

 After the skips determine where the stone is supposed to be, it is placed in that location, just as if it was never removed in the first place.
-Ideally, there is nearly no difference between where the stone originally was stopped, and where is was moved after being accidentally disturbed.
+Ideally, there is nearly no difference between where the stone originally was stopped, and where it was moved after being accidentally disturbed.

 As you and your teammate are sweeping a stone, you notice that the edge of your broom just grazed the stone as it was coming to a stop.
 The stone was going to stop shortly anyways.
 Did you burn the stone?
 Unfortunately, you did burn the stone.
 Even though it was going to stop momentarily, you made contact with the stone while it was in motion.
-Therefore, the stone must be removed from play.
-If your stone made contact with any other stones during the shot, they must be placed back in their original position.

 As you and your teammate are sweeping a stone, you see your teammates hat fly off and land on the ice.
 It did not touch the stone, but it did touch the ice.
 Did your teammate burn the stone?
 Fortunately, your teammate did not burn the stone.
 Since the hat landed on the ice, and did not touch the stone, it was not burned.
 Therefore, the shot can continue, and the stone will remain in-play.